ontoportal/documentation/docs/_general/licensing.md

 # License Implementation

+(See above for all the people who get free licenses!)

 The OntoPortal Virtual Appliance requires a current license certificate for licensed operation.
 Without a current certificate, reminders appear at the top of most pages in the repository.